Flibanserin: Advocacy groups

 Even the Score, a coalition of women's groups brought together by a Sprout consultant, actively campaigned for the approval of flibanserin.
 The campaign emphasized that several approved treatments for male sexual dysfunction exist, while no such treatment for women was available.
 The group successfully obtained letters of support from the President of the National Organization for Women, the editor of the Journal of Sexual Medicine, and several members of Congress.

 Other organizations supporting the approval of flibanserin included the National Council of Women's Organizations, the Black Women's Health Imperative, the Association of Reproductive Health Professionals, National Consumers League, and the American Sexual Health Association.

 The approval was opposed by the National Women's Health Network, the National Center for Health Research and Our Bodies Ourselves.
 A representative of PharmedOut said "To approve this drug will set the worst kind of precedent — that companies that spend enough money can force the FDA to approve useless or dangerous drugs."
 An editorial in JAMA noted that, "Although flibanserin is not the first product to be supported by a consumer advocacy group in turn supported by pharmaceutical manufacturers, claims of gender bias regarding the FDA's regulation have been particularly noteworthy, as have the extent of advocacy efforts ranging from social media campaigns to letters from members of Congress".

-The Even the Score campaign was managed by Blue Engine Message & Media, a public relations firm, and received funding from Sprout.

 Acquisition by Valeant Pharmaceuticals

-On 20 August 2015 Valeant Pharmaceuticals and Sprout Pharmaceuticals announced that Valeant will acquire Sprout, on a debt-free basis, for approximately $1 billion in cash, plus a share of future profits based upon the achievement of certain milestones.
+In August 2015, Valeant Pharmaceuticals and Sprout Pharmaceuticals announced that Valeant will acquire Sprout, on a debt-free basis, for approximately $1 billion in cash, plus a share of future profits based upon the achievement of certain milestones.